github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 {% ifversion fpt or ghec %}
 {% data variables.product.prodname_secret_scanning_caps %} is available on {% data variables.product.prodname_dotcom_the_website %} in two forms:

 1. **{% data variables.secret-scanning.partner_alerts_caps %}.** Runs automatically on all public repositories and public npm packages.
 Service providers can partner with {% data variables.product.company_short %} to provide their secret formats for scanning, hence the term "partners." {% data reusables.secret-scanning.partner-program-link %} Any strings that match patterns that were provided by secret scanning partners are reported directly to the relevant partner.
-For more information, see the "[About {% data variables.secret-scanning.partner_alerts %}](#about-secret-scanning-alerts-for-partners)" section below.
+For more information, see TODO:

 1. **{% data variables.secret-scanning.user_alerts_caps %}.** These alerts are reported on {% data variables.product.prodname_dotcom_the_website %}{% ifversion secret-scanning-non-provider-patterns %} and can be high confidence alerts or non-provider alerts (such as private keys){% endif %}.
    {% ifversion fpt %}The following users can enable and configure additional scanning: